git-amw/My-setup/README.md

 ## FOR WINDOWS
 > check [window_build](https://github.com/git-amw/My-setup/blob/main/windows_build) file
+- In this build i/o is done through console
+- You can easily redirect them into files
+- It already has a flag for local preprocessor **(-DLOCAL)**

 ## FOR LINUX (ubantu my distro)
 > Open source has its own perks. there is ocean full off build on internet.